Blueleaf/saml_service_provider/README.md

 * The authentication flow is:
   * User logs in to Blueleaf
   * User click on partner's logo & is redirected to partner authentication page
+  * Binding Option
     * User authenticates with partner
     * Partner binds Blueleaf's NameId to the authenticated user
     * Partner displays or redirects user to the expected landing page
+  * Auto-provisioning Option
+    * Partner creates local user from supplementary data sent (TBD)
+    * Partner binds new user to Blueleaf NameId
 * on future connections
   * partner looks up user binding to Blueleaf NameId
   * partner bypasses prompting for credentials if binding is found